lukas/robot/README.md

 This is all designed for a Raspberry PI 3 with the Adafruit Motor Hat for cars and the Adafruit Servo Hat for arms

-# Programs
+## Programs

-The robot.py program will run commands from the commandline The drive_server.py runs a web server for driving around
+robot.py program will run commands from the commandline sonar.py tests sonar wired into GPIO ports drive_server.py runs a web server for driving around drive_safe.py runs a simple object avoidance algorithm

+## Wiring The Robot
+### Sonar

+If you want to use the default sonar configuation

+Left sonar trigger GPIO port 23 echo 24
+Center sonar trigger GPIO port 17 echo 18
+Right sonar trigger GPIO port 22 echo 27

-# Wiring Wheels
+### Wheels

 You can easily change this but this is what wheels.py expects